SasiruVirajith/fifa-world-cup-2026-predictor/README.md

 ## Note

-None of the predictions are a guarentee.
-At the end of the day football has more factors than skills and luck.
+None of these predictions are a guarentee.
+At the end of the day, football has more factors than just skill and luck.
 This is merely a data-driven prediction.
 Football is not deterministic :)

 ---